Sustainable development in Scotland: Energy production and distribution

 The natural resource base for renewables is extraordinary by European, and even global standards.
 In addition to an existing installed capacity of 1.3 Gigawatts (GW) of hydro-electric schemes, Scotland has an estimated potential of 36.5 GW of wind and 7.5 GW of tidal power, 25% of the estimated total capacity for the European Union and up to 14 GW of wave power potential, 10% of EU capacity.
-The renewable electricity generating capacity may be 60 GW or more, considerably greater than the existing capacity from all Scottish fuel sources of 10.3 GW.Scottish Renewables (January 2006) Market and Planning Report.
-Issue No 4.
+The renewable electricity generating capacity may be 60 GW or more, considerably greater than the existing capacity from all Scottish fuel sources of 10.3 GW.

 Much of this potential remains untapped, but continuing improvements in engineering are enabling more of the renewable resources to be utilised.
 Fears regarding "peak oil" and climate change have driven the subject high up the political agenda and are also encouraging the use of various biofuels.
 Although the finances of many projects remain either speculative or dependent on subsidies, it is probable that there has been a significant, and in all likelihood long-term change, in the underpinning economics.

 In addition to planned increases in both large-scale generating capacity and microsystems using renewable sources, various related schemes to reduce carbon emissions are being researched.
 Although there is significant support from the public, private and community-led sectors, concerns about the effect of the technologies on the natural environment have been expressed.
 There is also an emerging political debate about the relationship between the siting, and the ownership and control of these widely distributed resources.

 Wind power

 Wind power in Scotland is an area of considerable activity, with 1550 MW of installed capacity as at October 2008.
 Wind power is the fastest growing of the renewable energy technologies in Scotland and the world's largest wind turbine generator (5 MW) is currently undergoing testing in the North Sea, 15 miles off the east coast.
 There are numerous large wind farms as well as a number, both planned and operating, which are in community ownership.
 The siting of turbines is sometimes an issue, but surveys have shown high levels of community acceptance for wind power in Scotland.
 There is further potential for expansion, especially offshore, given the high average wind speeds.

 In May 2008 Scottish and Southern Energy confirmed it was proceeding with the Greater Gabbard wind farm, located off the south coast of England.
-However, they sold their stake in this project, expected to become the largest wind farm in the world, to Npower some six months later.Rutherford, Hamish (4 November 2008) "SSE sells half of giant wind farm project to Npower for £308m."
-Edinburgh.
-The Scotsman.
+However, they sold their stake in this project, expected to become the largest wind farm in the world, to Npower some six months later.